 No matter what you do don't fall for the guilt that you aren't doing enough.
 You'll face this lie through most of your parenting days (and beyond) so don't develop the bad habit of trying to have everything perfect.
 Your child needs your love, basic elements, and Jesus.
 That's it. 🙂

 Ready to start out your family on a different financial path?
-Learn how to get debt free and stay that way with my FREE mini course: 6 Steps To A Debt Free Lifestyle.
+Learn how to get debt free and stay that way with my FREE mini eCourse: 6 Steps To Debt Free Living.

 Sign up today!